Timps/ModularHeroTools/README.md

 4. Uncheck the "Repeat on Play" checkbox on the Character Randomizer script
 5. Select the  "Mat" field and select one of the Modular Fantasy Hero materials to use.
-These are named "FantasyHero" or "FantasyHero_XX" 6.Enter Play mode
+These are named "FantasyHero" or "FantasyHero_XX" 6.Enter Play mode if you want the rotation controls.
+Or remain in editor mode.
-7. Click "Randomizer" to show a new model
+7. Click "Randomizer" button to show a new model
 8. Adjust the colours as desired
 9. Enter a filename for the newly created prefab.
 This is defaulted to "Model".
 If you click save again it will increment the number "Model_01", "Model_02" etc